sloria/www/content/2013-09-16-tutorial-state-of-the-art-part-of-speech-tagging-in-textblob.md

 $ pip install -U textblob
 ```

-The `PerceptronTagger` requires a `trontagger.pickle` file that is not included in the TextBlob distribution (in order to keep the distribution lightweight).
+The `PerceptronTagger` requires a `trontagger.pickle` file that's not included in the TextBlob distribution (in order to keep the distribution lightweight).

 The file can be downloaded from [TextBlob's Releases page](https://github.com/sloria/TextBlob/releases) on Github [^1].